 A DIY face toner is one of those essential parts of your skincare regime.
 They are usually comprised of various hydrosols, but can also include other ingredients such as essential oils.

-Essentially, they are the liquid part of your regime that you use before moisturizers and after your cleanser.
-Its main job is to remove the last bits of makeup, dirt, and bacteria from your skin.
+Essentially, they are the liquid part of your regime that you use before face creams and after your cleanser.
+Their main job is to remove the last bits of makeup, dirt, and bacteria from your skin.

 But let’s get something straight, the word ‘toner’ is a bit confusing and probably poorly chosen.
 In no way can a toner actually tone your skin or your pours.
 Toners do not change the size or your pours, nor do they train them to be smaller.

 They do, however, make pours look less apparent by removing the stuff that likes to sit in them.
 So when it comes to this product, it’s important to keep your expectations realistic.

 Why Would You Use A DIY Toner?